SeongchunYang/renv_to_docker/README.md

 -f Dockerfile_install .
 ```

 The above shell script will then build this image following the specifications of the dockerfile <code>Dockerfile_install</code>.
-As you can see, I have named this base image <code>base:demo</code>.
+I have named this base image <code>base:demo</code>, but you can change this to any name you'd like, given that you change the name used in the following scripts to that of the new base image name.

 ### A use-case for base (folder:<code>/1st</code>)